swagathj/ansibleplaybook-git/README.md

-This is the Ansible gitpul and gitpush playbook depends of git availablity
+This is the Ansible gitpull and gitpush playbook depends of git availablity